lunarfractal/unix-server/protocol.md

 | OPCODE_EVENTS | 0xA2 | Event was dispatched. |

 ### Packet Structure
-**Config**:
-This packet starts with a uint8 header byte 0xA0.
+**Config** - This packet starts with a uint8 header byte 0xA0.
 It contains information about the directories.
 `u8 [u32 [u16] u32]`
 It's a relatively simple packet.
 After the header byte, it has a repeating pattern of bytes, the directory id, the null terminated nick, the parent directory's id. if the directory id is 0x00, it means you should stop reading further.